Documents Required for Dominican Birth Transcription

 - Your original, up-to-date long-form birth certificate with apostille

-- Original Spanish translation of the birth certificate, legalized (we can get this for you)
+- Original Spanish translation of the birth certificate, legalized (we get this for you)

-- Photo or scan of the Dominican parent's ID card (cédula) or Dominican passport, up-to-date and in good image quality
+- Photo or scan of the Dominican parent's most recent ID card (cédula) or Dominican passport, in good image quality

 - Photo or scan of your passport or other current foreign ID (if you are over 15 years old)